 Cocks and Hens Club History

-Cocks and Hens has had 3 locations for its tennis courts over its 140+ year history, all based in the Newnham district of Cambridge.
-It all started in the newly-built grounds of Newham College (from the 1880s), then on Clerk Maxwell Road (from 1964) and now on the current site in South Newnham since 2016.
+Cocks and Hens has had its home at 3 locations over its 140+ year history, all based in the Newnham district of Cambridge.
+It all started in the newly-built grounds of Newham College (from the 1880s), then moved to Clerk Maxwell Road (from 1964) and has been at the current site in South Newnham since 2016.

 A link with more information on the locations of the club will be available soon.